-The Ermita de Santa Lucía y Santa Bárbara crowns the highest point of one of the highest rocks in the municipality.
-163 meters above the foot of the It montgó This small chapel is erected -of municipal property- which is included, due to its architectural layout, within the so-called hermitages of conquest (Ermites of conquesta).
+The Hermitage of Santa Lucía and Santa Bárbara crowns the highest point of one of the highest rocks in the municipality.
+At 163 meters high on the slopes of the Montgó stands this small chapel -of municipal property- which is included, due to its architectural layout, within the so-called hermitages of conquest (Ermites of conquesta).
 Although the title of the second holy lose strength at the expense of the first, both give the officer the highest chapel of the town name.

 the name 'of conquest' it responds to the moment of construction of the same when the settlers coming from the north, and with great Christian tradition, displaced the Muslim population inland and settled their population in the territory, among other things, building hermitages in the shelter of the Montgó.

 The documentary archives catalog the construction of Saint Lucia in the 17th century.
 However, the hypothesis that it was built much earlier between the fourteenth and fifteenth centuries due to the historical moment in which it produces the Christian conquest of the territory, the time of settlement and adaptation of the new settlers and the boom period of building of these temples of worship and veneration.
 The Hermitage of Santa Lucía and Santa Bárbara is the third of the old hermitages existing in Xàbia that remain standing of the four that existed and the only one of them that maintains the cult.
 Also, in this location, archaeological vestiges of human occupation have been discovered since Prehistory.

 Next you have an index with all the points that we are going to deal with.

 The architecture of St. Lucia